e-tweedy/BikeSafePA/.ipynb_checkpoints/README-checkpoint.md

 ## Summary of machine learning model process and results

 We developed two types of classifier models in order to predict whether a cyclist suffered serious injury or fatality: logistic regression and gradient boosted decision tree models.
-Models were evaluated on the ROC-AUC score, and then
+Models were evaluated on the ROC-AUC score, and then prediction thresholds were chosen by analyzing $F_{\beta}$ scores.

 ### Feature selection